smushy64/smath_cpp/README.md

 Currently uses only SSE instructions for vector arithmetic.

+Only tested with c++20, gcc compiler.

 ## How to use

 Download [smath.hpp](src/smath.hpp) and include it in your project.

 Requires
 - `cstdint`     should already have it as every compiler includes this header
 - `immintrin.h` should already have it as every compiler includes this header

 ## Example